GOOD SAMARITAN HAVEN

 *Homeless as defined by the Department of Housing and Urban Development.
 See the definition at the following website: homeless definition

-The Good Sam Welcome Center opened in July 2022.
-Operating as a hub of services for those experiencing homelessness, the new emergency shelter provides 18 rooms with 35 beds and a welcome center for rest, essentials, and helpful service connections.
-Guests will be in an advantageous location near a bus stop on a main corridor between the county’s two population centers (near grocery stores, a health clinic, the hospital, and many other businesses).
+The Good Sam Welcome Center is our newest location at 1571 US Route 302 in Berlin, opened in July 2022.
+Our new emergency shelter provides 18 trauma-informed rooms with 35 beds and a welcome center for rest, essentials, and helpful service connections.
+Guests are at an advantageous location near a bus stop on a main corridor between the county’s two population centers (near grocery stores, a health clinic, the hospital, and many other businesses).

-The house has eight double occupancy rooms.
-Bath, shower, and laundry facilities are on site.
+There are eight double occupancy rooms, and bath, shower, and laundry facilities are on site.
 Guests share a spacious living room, dining room, and kitchen and have some personal storage space.
-Guest must provide their own meals.
+Guests must provide their own meals.
 Limited regular transportation to downtown Barre is provided daily.

 Hilltop Inn, Berlin